m-a-x-c/monero-transaction-flow-visualiser/README.md

 # Monero Transaction Graph Generator

 This tool is designed for Monero (XMR) enthusiasts, researchers, and developers who require visualisation of Monero transactions.
 It enables users to  create visual graphs for transaction flows from a root transaction hash.
 It requires the Monero daemon (`monerod`).
-It also requires database mapping ring members to their transaction hashes.
+It also requires a database which maps ring members to their transaction hashes.
 As this database is too big to upload to GitHub (>50 GB), users are required to create it, which can be done easily by choosing option 1 from the main menu of main.py.
 However, this may take more than three days to complete.

 ## Example Transaction Graph